Drip Campaign Ultimate Guide

 - Send email broadcasts with advanced segmenting options

 - Easily drip out educational courses via email

 Who Should Use ConvertKit:

-Bloggers.
+Bloggers and online creators.
 Plain and simple.

 ConvertKit is trying to corner the market in this niche and working everyday to make the tool better for bloggers.